mataarguedas/karen_voice_assistant/README.md

 Karen - A Personal Voice Assistant

 A desktop voice assistant with a clean graphical user interface built using Python.
-Karen listens for a wake word, responds to commands in both English and Spanish, and provides visual feedback for an interactive experience.
+Karen listens for a wake word, responds to commands on English, Spanish and Mandarin, and provides visual feedback for an interactive experience.

 Features

-    Bilingual Support: Fully functional in both English and Spanish, from wake word to command processing.
+    Trilingual Support: Fully functional in English, Spanish, and Mandarin, from wake word to command processing.

-    Wake Word Detection: Utilizes the powerful and lightweight Porcupine wake word engine to listen for "Hey Karen" (English) or "Ey Karen" (Spanish).
+    Wake Word Detection: Utilizes the powerful and lightweight Porcupine wake word engine to listen for "Hey Karen" (English), "Ey Karen" (Spanish) or "Nǐ hǎo měi lì" (你好美丽) （Mandarin）.

     Core Voice Commands: